 What components are used in total hip replacement?

-The damaged ball of hip joint is replaced with a ceramic or metal ball which fits on top of a titanium stem that fits into the femoral canal.
-The acetabulum is replaced with a metal shell with a highly cross linked polyethylene or a ceramic liner.
+The damaged ball of the hip joint is replaced with a ceramic or metal ball which fits on top of a titanium stem that fits into the femoral canal.
+The acetabulum is replaced with a metal shell with a highly cross-linked polyethylene or a ceramic liner.